The Future of Nutrition and Wellness in holistic health

 In the Headlines - Personalised nutrition company Zoe receives $53m in series B-round

-The recent round of funding will be used to further roll out the Zoe program which includes a home testing kit that promises to deliver personalised nutrition advice.
-Their research revealed the 90% of participants had more energy, 80% felt less hungry and lost an average of 11 pounds after the 3 month program.
+The recent round of funding will be used to further roll out the Zoe program which includes a home testing kit that promises to deliver personalized nutrition advice.
+Their research revealed the 90% of participants had more energy, 80% felt less hungry and lost an average of 11 pounds of weight after the 3-month program.
 For the full article, click here.

 "The review aims to provide a summary of current controversies in the field of nutrigenomics, and highlights recent research on the potential impact of implementing genetic testing for personalized nutrition in practice".